IdeaCentre: 2010

 Lenovo announced three IdeaCentre desktops at CES 2010: the A300, C310, and K320.
 The A300 was the industry's thinnest desktop at the time – only 1.85 cm thick.
 The desktop was designed to be asymmetrical, with the processor in the base as opposed to AIO conventions, in which the processor was located behind the screen.
 The desktop had a 21.5” full HD LED screen, up to Intel Core 2 Duo processors, an integrated web camera, HDMI in/out, integrated 802.11n Wi-Fi, and a wireless Bluetooth mouse and keyboard.
 Software on the desktop included Lenovo Rescue System for data recovery and CamSuite.

 The IdeaCentre C310 was Lenovo's first multitouch all-in-one desktop.
 The 20” HD 16:9 widescreen included the Lenovo NaturalTouch Panel for touch screen technology.
 A collection of applications optimized for touch use was also included called Lenovo's IdeaTouch, with an interactive user login through VeriTouch software.
-The desktop included Intel Atom 330 Dual Core processors, up to 4GB RAM, and the ATI Mobility Radeon HD 4530 512MB discrete graphics card.
+The desktop included Intel Atom 330 Dual Core processors, up to 4 GB RAM, and the ATI Mobility Radeon HD 4530 512 MB discrete graphics card.

 The IdeaCentre K320 was described as a “performance gaming desktop” by Daily Connect.
-The desktop was equipped with up to Intel Core i7 processors, up to ATI Radeon HD 5970 2GB discrete graphics, up to 8GB DDR3 memory, and up to 1TB hard disk drive.
+The desktop was equipped with up to Intel Core i7 processors, up to ATI Radeon HD 5970 2 GB discrete graphics, up to 8 GB DDR3 memory, and up to 1 TB hard disk drive.
 The desktop also included the front-mounted Lenovo Power Control Switch found on the K300 desktop.
 This allowed users to choose between energy efficiency and greater CPU power.
 Bright Vision Technology was available, automatically adjusting brightness according to the user's distance from the screen and the intensity of surrounding light.